openmhealth/sample-data-generator/README.md

         end-value: 60
 ```

+This example is significantly shorter than the default configuration file because defaults are being used.
+In general,
+if any key in the default configuration file has a "defaults to" comment, that key can be omitted, and the generator will
+set the value of that key to the stated default.

 The following paragraphs explain what each group of settings does.
-You can also
-Th default configuration file is heavily documented, showing you what each line does and what the generator defaults
+The default configuration file is also heavily
-to if a setting is missing.
-You can dive in and read the details there, but we recommend you read the following sections
+documented, but we recommend you first read the following sections before diving in.
- first.

 #### Output settings

-The output settings control what the generator does with the data points it creates.
-The complete settings are as
+The `output` key controls what the generator does with the data points it creates.
+The complete
-follows
+settings are as follows

 ```yaml
 output: